 After this course, participants will be able to:

-- List 3 ways to analyze the communicative intent of a client’s behavior around eating/drinking.
+- List three ways to analyze the communicative intent of a client's behavior around eating/drinking.

-- Identify 3 types of communicative intent being presented through a client’s behavior.
+- Identify three types of communicative intent being presented through a client's behavior.

-- Describe 3 methods for responding to a child’s behavior related to eating/drinking.
+- Describe three methods for responding to a child's behavior related to eating/drinking.

-I hope that after completing this course you have an appreciation for why behaviors occur on a whole-person level in relation to feeding and swallowing.
+I hope that after completing this course, you have an appreciation for why behaviors occur on a whole-person level with feeding and swallowing.
 I also hope that you will understand the neurological implications and relationship between behaviors and feeding and swallowing.